vippsas/apim-101/README.md

 1. Deploy the famous [conference API](https://conferenceapi.azurewebsites.net?format=json) to your APIM instance with PowerShell and test it from your favorite browser.
 1. Deploy the [petstore api](https://petstore.swagger.io/v2/swagger.json) to your APIM instance directly from within the Azure Portal.
-1. Create an own API called `PaymentsAPI` with a basic GET endpoint directly from within in the Azure Portal.
+1. Create an own API called `payments API` with a basic GET endpoint directly from within in the Azure Portal.
 This API won't do much since it is missing an actual implementation yet.
 We will fix this in a later task.

 ### Task 4: Secure your APIs
 Create two users.
 One user is an iOS developer that has written an App that shows Microsoft conferences.
-He needs only access to your ConferenceAPI.
+He needs only access to your `conference API`.
 The other user represents your own Android App that implements a pet store.
-This client need access to the PetstoreAPI and the PaymentsAPI.
+This client need access to the `petstore API` and the `payments API`.
 In this task you will need to look at products.

 ## Policies in Azure API Management